Output Perturbation for Differentially Private Convex Optimization: Faster and More General: Efficient Implementation of Output Perturbation

 \section{Efficient Implementation of Output Perturbation}

 In this section, we show that our conceptual output perturbation algorithm can be treated as a black box method: it can be efficiently implemented using any non-private optimization algorithm the user desires, transforming that method into a differentially private one without sacrificing runtime/computational cost.
-In particular, by choosing fast gradient/subgradient methods, we can achieve the conceptual upper bounds on excess risk from Section 2 in shorter runtime than any competing $\epsilon$-differentially private algorithms that we are aware of.
+In particular, by choosing fast gradient/subgradient methods, we can achieve the conceptual upper bounds on excess risk from Section 2 in shorter runtime than any competing $\varepsilon$-differentially private algorithms that we are aware of.
 The idea and techniques we use for practical implementation of outptut perturbation are very similar in spirit to the conceptual algorithm of Section 2.
 At a high level, our method consists simply of finding an \textit{approximate} minimizer of $F(\cdot, X)$ (or $\Fl(\cdot, X)$ in the non-strongly convex case) instead of an exact minimizer, and then adding noise, calibrated according to the sensitivity of the last iterate $w_{T}$ (instead of $\ws$) to ensure privacy.
+Our \ul{main result} in this section is Corollary~\ref{cor: katyusha sc smooth}, which provides \textit{near-optimal excess risk in near-linear-time}.
+We begin by studying strongly convex, Lipschitz loss functions.